 Are blinds cheaper than curtains?

-In most cases, blinds do tend to be cheaper than curtains.
-Roman blinds use less fabric material than curtains so manufacturing them is cheaper and easier.
-Blinds and curtains each have their own unique benefits, but blinds hold the advantage of being more affordable.
+In most cases, this type of product does tend to be cheaper than curtains.
+They use less fabric material than curtains so manufacturing them is cheaper and easier.
+Blinds and curtains each have their own unique benefits, but the first one holds the advantage of being more affordable.

-Roman blinds are in the median range of blinds when it comes to cost.
-They’re more expensive than roller blinds and vertical blinds, but they’re cheaper compared to timber Venetians and vision blinds.
-Each kind of blind offers a different aesthetic so it’s up to you to balance between cost and design.
+These products are in the median range when it comes to cost.
+They’re more expensive than roller and vertical ones, but they’re cheaper compared to timber Venetians and vision blinds.
+Each kind offers a different aesthetic so it’s up to you to balance between cost and design.

 Are Roman blinds easy to fit?

-What do you do when your roman blinds are not wide enough?
+What do you do when your covers are not wide enough?

-There are a few available fixes for short Roman blinds but they won’t look as good as a well fitted one.
-In some cases, you may be able to fix a Roman blind that is not wide enough granted that the offset is little and your Roman blind has a side hem.
+There are a few available fixes for short covers but they won’t look as good as a well fitted one.
+In some cases, you may be able to fix a Roman blind that is not wide enough granted that the offset is little and it has a side hem.
 Unstitch the side hem and restitch the blind to a longer length.
-Otherwise, you can use drapes or a window shade to cover the areas where the blinds fall short.
+Otherwise, you can use drapes or a window shade to cover the areas where the covers fall short.
 Again, nothing beats a well fitted Roman blind so make sure to measure correctly or leave the fitting to the professionals.

-Roman blinds are not ideal for bathroom use as they are made of fabric.
+They are not ideal for bathroom use as they are made of fabric.
 In a tight space that is steamy and moist, fabric is highly susceptible to moulds and watermarks.
-Only use Roman blinds if your bathroom is spacious and heavily ventilated.
-If you must insist on a Roman blind for bathroom use, go for one with a moisture-resistant fabric.
+Only use them if your bathroom is spacious and heavily ventilated.
+If you must insist on using them for bathroom use, go for one with a moisture-resistant fabric.

 You can practically choose any fabric for your Roman blind but know that some fabrics are better than others.
-We highly recommend faux silk or light taffeta as the flow of these cloths are ideal for crisp looking folds such as in the case of Roman blinds.
+We highly recommend faux silk or light taffeta as the flow of these cloths are ideal for crisp looking folds.
 Other fabrics to consider are damasks, jacquard fabrics, linens, and medium weight cotton.

 It’s easy to install Roman blinds by yourself.
 As long as your window frame is level, simply measure and mark a spot 2 centimetres away from the edges of your frame and here’s where you’ll install the outside brackets.
-Then, space out the other two bracke
+Then, space out the other two brackets evenly along the width of the frame.
+Slide the blinds into the brackets and clip them to place.
+However, if you’re not an experienced handyman, feel free to leave the installation to us.